 On or about April 26, 2017, Ronald Morrow filed a shareholder derivative lawsuit on behalf of the Company in the United States District Court for the Southern District of New York, or the Court, against the Company's Chief Executive Officer Charles J. Link, Jr., the Company's Chief Medical Officer and President Nicholas Vahanian, and Company directors Thomas A. Raffin, Joseph Saluri, Ernest J. Talarico, III, Paul R. Edick, Paolo Pucci, and Lota S. Zoth, or collectively, the Morrow Defendants, captioned Morrow v.
 Link., et al., Case 1:17-cv-03039, or the Morrow Action.
 The complaint alleges that the Morrow Defendants caused the Company to issue false statements in its 2016 proxy statement regarding risk management and compensation matters in violation of federal securities law.
 The complaint also asserts state law claims against the Morrow Defendants for breaches of fiduciary duties, unjust enrichment, abuse of control, insider trading, gross mismanagement, and corporate waste, alleging that the Morrow Defendants made material misstatements or omissions related to the Phase II and III trials and efficacy of the product candidate algenpantucel-L, awarded themselves excessive compensation, engaged in illegal insider trading, and grossly mismanaged the Company.
 The plaintiff does not quantify any alleged damages in the complaint but seeks restitution for damages to the Company, attorneys' fees, costs, and expenses, as well as an order directing that proposals for strengthening board oversight be put to a vote of the Company's shareholders.
 The language for such proposals is not specified in the complaint.
 The plaintiff also contemporaneously filed a statement of relatedness, informing the Court that the Morrow Action is related to Abramson v.
 NewLink Genetics Corp., et al., Case 1:16-cv-3545.
-The Company disputes the claims in the Morrow Action and intends to defend against them vigorously.
+On May 19, 2017, the plaintiff dismissed the Morrow Action without prejudice.
+Also on May 19, 2017, plaintiffs' counsel in the Morrow Action filed a new shareholder derivative complaint that is substantively identical to the Morrow Action, except that the plaintiff is Rickey Ely.
+The latter action is captioned Ely v.
+Link, et al., Case 17-cv-3799, or the Ely Action.
+By agreement of the parties and order dated June 26, 2017, the Court temporarily stayed the Ely Action until the Securities Action is dismissed or otherwise resolved.
+Under the terms of the stay, the plaintiff in the Ely Action will be provided with any discovery that is provided in the Securities Action, and given an opportunity to participate in any mediation or settlement efforts in the Securities Action.
+The Company disputes the claims in the Ely Action and intends to defend against them vigorously.

 ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS s
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS